 ■ NOTE: Jump-starting a vehicle with a dead battery is not recommended but rather removing the battery, servicing it, and correctly charging it; however, in an emergency, it may be necessary to jumpstart a vehicle.
-If so, use the following procedure to carefully and safely complete this procedure.
+If so, use the following procedure to carefully and safely complete this procedure:

-Improper handling or connecting of a battery may result in serious injury including acid burns, electrical burns, or blindness as a result of an explosion.
-Always remove rings and watches.
+Improper handling or connecting of a battery may result in serious injury including acid burns, electrical burns, or blindness as a result of an explorings sion.
+Always remove watches.